From Forgotten ELL to Successful Educator

 My early elementary years were great.
 At the time, bilingual education and bilingual programs were very much a thing.
 I was given amazing teachers who truly cared and who differentiated instruction so that I could have the same content access as my peers.
 As I progressed into upper elementary, I did not have the same opportunities.
 One year, I had a teacher who sat at his desk reading the newspaper all day while I, along with my friends fooled around.
 This lasted the entire year.
 Needless to say, I did not acquire any new knowledge that school year.
 Sadly, this was not the only year I was deprived of a learning experience.
 I was a forgotten ELL student.

 I can say that the one thing that saved me during those rough years was my passion for reading.
 That passion led me to pick up book after book and to become self-taught in some ways.
-My vocabulary acquisition, my grammar, my understanding of the language, and spelling slowly improved and it started to show in the work I produced.
+My vocabulary acquisition, my grammar, spelling, and understanding of the language slowly improved and it started to show in the work I produced.
 The one area I continued to struggle with was in my spoken English.
 I had learned academic terminology through reading and not because I had actually heard someone use them.
 This meant that my pronunciation was incorrect and more often than not, I chose to speak simply so as not to embarrass myself when pronouncing words incorrectly.

 By the second semester of my Freshman year, I was enrolled in mostly advanced placement classes; not because I was a scholar, but because I had been taught to believe I could do it.
 And do it I did!
 I learned that I had license to start a sentence with the word “and” like I just did in the previous sentence and I learned that I was capable.
 Not only that, but I was also given the open door to finally start believing my father every time he said I would be a college graduate.
 I was no longer that forgotten ELL student back in Elementary School.